 Helping Athletes to Develop a Growth Mindset

-Helping athletes to develop a growth mindset will also increase the motivation they feel when playing sports.
+Helping athletes to develop a growth mindset will also increase the intrinsic motivation they feel when playing sports.
 Esteemed psychologist and Stanford University professor Carol Dweck states that a growth mindset is a function of how individuals think about ability and talent; an individual with a growth mindset will consider qualities like intelligence, ability, and character as things that can be developed through hard work and perseverance, rather than perceiving them as traits that are innate or fixed.
+Rather than viewing desired abilities or traits as unobtainable, they will be intrinsically motivated to develop those traits through effort and hard work.

-Once more, fostering a mindset whereby qualities like ability are changeable and earned can lay the foundations for developing a strong sense of competence.
-After all, an athlete with a fixed mindset, and who believes they are ‘weak’ at a particular skill, is likely to consider this weakness as something that is insurmountable; an athlete with a growth mindset will believe that, with effort, they can (and will) reach the level that they desire.
+Once more, fostering a mindset whereby qualities like ability are changeable and earned can have a profound impact on human motivation and personal development, and lay the foundations for forming a strong sense of competence.
+After all, an athlete with a fixed mindset, and who believes they are ‘weak’ at a particular skill, is likely to consider this weakness insurmountable; an athlete with a growth mindset will believe that, with effort, they can (and will) reach the level that they desire.

 Ways to help athletes develop a growth mindset include: